-There are several genealogy search websites that contain millions, if not billions of records, within their databases.
+Several genealogy search websites contain millions, if not billions of records, within their databases.

 Get a subscription!

-Most of these will require a subscription in order to access these records.
+Most of these will require a subscription to access these records.

-Personally, I don’t want anything to step in my way of me finding my ancestors.
+I don’t want anything to step in the way of me finding my ancestors.

 And if that means that I need to pay for it then so be it.
-I would rather pay and get that information then miss out and not learn about my ancestors.
+I would rather pay and get that information than miss out and not learn about my ancestors.

 But, if you do not want to pay then why not check out my guide to 10 Free Genealogy Sites.